traeblain/appernetic-hugo-project/content/blog/favorite-sports-teams.md

 #### Formula One: Daniel Ricciardo

-2015 was a horrible year for F1 racing (boring races without much excitement), but 2016 feels like it's going to return.
-F1 is the best motor sport circuit out there, and this could be Daniel's year.
+F1 racing is having some major issues, the races pretty boring without much excitement.
+F1 is the best motor sport circuit out there, yet lately there's simply been little to no suffle after the qualifying runs.

 Racing for Red Bull-TAG Heuer, he has a uphill climb.
-Mercedes and Ferrari seem to be putting together the best equipment these days, but Renault (re-branded as TAG Heuer for some reason...) might have turned things around after essentially being dump by everyone for 2016.
-We will have to see.
-Also new this year is Haas has brought an American team into the fray.
-But with mediocre drivers and a common Ferrari equipment, there's nothing special right now.
-Hopefully Gene can find some fresh talent and maybe push a Honda or entirely new engine.
-There's nothing really distinguishing the Haas team right now, but that can change.
+But he's a great driver and has got a chance to put Mercedes away.

 ### Cycling